timthepost/libsplinter/README.md

 Unlike traditional KV stores, Splinter gives you a choice:

 - **Sterile mode (`auto_vacuum=on`)** — every write zeroes old contents before reuse.
 Perfect for LLM scratchpads and training contexts where stale data must never leak back.
+It's like taking a shower and washing your clothes with every step you take.
+No contamination, but it requires every update to write twice.

 - **Throughput mode (`auto_vacuum=off`)** — skips scrubbing for maximum raw speed.
-Ideal for message buses, ephemeral caches, or event streams where yesterday’s payload doesn’t matter.
+Ideal for message buses, ephemeral caches, or event streams where under-reading will not happen (or matter).
+Reading past the atomic advertised value length (up to the max value length) could result in fetching random stale data.
+This isn't possible through normal use of the library, but could happen if you've got synchronization issues going on in your code.

 Note that even with `auto_vacuum` disabled, leaks are only possible when a reader _deliberately_ under-reads the bus;
 that is to say reads less than the informed value length (which is atomic).
-It's a very unlikely scenario that's only caused in the real world by synchronization problems, but because contamination in training is on the table, we make a big deal about it. ***Most non-scientific users won't ever care about or notice scrubbing and vacuum settings.***
+It's a very unlikely scenario, but we'd be irresponsible not to call it out as a possibility. ***Most non-scientific users won't ever care about or notice scrubbing and vacuum settings.***

 This toggle makes Splinter unique: the same lightweight library can behave like a data autoclave or like a firehose, depending on your workload.
 And, you can toggle on-the-fly; it's just setting a number, no re-loads or anything